 Extreme weather conditions are also a risk when driving in Vanuatu.
 The cyclone season raises alert levels, bringing hazardous driving conditions due to intense storms, washed-out roads, and poor visibility.

-Small local aircraft travel is the primary mode of transport to visit smaller islands; however, many domestic airports are equipped with basic or no facilities, and flights can be cancelled at short notice due to adverse weather conditions.
+Small local aircraft travel is the primary mode of transport to visit smaller islands; however, many domestic airports are equipped with basic or no facilities.
+Airports operating international or domestic flights may cancel them at short notice due to adverse weather conditions.

 Click Here Arrow Icon